happycamper1129/React/README.md

 --------

 - Nested views mapped to nested routes
-- Modular construction of route hierarchy
-- Fully asynchronous transition hooks
-- Transition abort / redirect / retry
 - Dynamic segments
 - Query parameters
 - Links with automatic `.active` class when their route is active
+- Transition abort / retry
 - Multiple root routes
-- Hash or HTML5 history URLs
+- hash or history urls

 Check out the `examples` directory to see how simple previously complex UI and workflows are to create.